The Hunt Lab provides professional development services focusing on building analytic capability.

 Advanced Analytic Rigour

 Analytic rigour is essential for well-reasoned, trustworthy and high-impact analytic products.
 This course teaches a new and efficient method for evaluating analytic rigour called the Reasoning Stress Test that was developed with funding from the US Intelligence Community.
-In collaboration with the Australian National Intelligence Community, The Hunt Lab has developed training on the Reasoning Stress Test method that is delivered multiple times a year for intelligence managers from a range of organisations.
-Participants learn how to identify the different types of reasoning used in intelligence analysis, and the most important and common reasoning flaws.
+Developed in collaboration with the Australian National Intelligence Community, the training is delivered multiple times a year for leaders of analytic teams from a range of organisations.
+Participants learn how to identify the most important and common reasoning flaws and how to avoid them.
 The Reasoning Stress Test methodology was formulated by Hunt Lab researcher Ashley Barnett and is based on extensive archival research on the types of arguments used in intelligence analysis.
-Participants will practice applying the Reasoning Stress Test method to declassified analysis, gaining an understanding of how the method can be applied to real products.
+Participants will practise applying the Reasoning Stress Test method to declassified analysis, gaining an understanding of how the method can be applied to real products.
 Reasoning stress test evaluations are used to construct clear, precise, and actionable feedback.
 Additionally, the course provides participants with concepts and skills that will help them promote analytic rigour within their organisations.
+While primarily aimed at team leaders, this training is also beneficial for aspiring leaders and analysts who want to efficiently review the rigour of the products they read and write.

 Making the CASE